intuition-dev/mbCLIx/docs/_doc3/docs/about.md

 For a developer, _Meta_ is akin to a build server like Jenkins.
 For others, _Meta_ is akin to a custom WordPress or Shopify admin console.

 When using _Meta_ in the cloud, you no longer have to mount to S3 buckets locally.
 You would use the _Meta_ admin UI to 'edit' code.
-For examples your users could use the bespoke Meta admin UI.
+For examples your end-users could use the bespoke Meta admin UI.
 These features should allow you to achieve additional productivity gains for your development team.

 Developers would use CodeAnywhere or a similar IDE; no need for local development environment.
 Instead you use CodeAnywhere and Meta admin/build as a group; all in the cloud.